FlowFuse/website/src/blog/2023/06/Flowforge-as-a-No-Code-Ethernet_IP-to-Profinet-Protocol-Converter.md

 ## Add Filter to REAL data

-Depending on how noisy the REAL data is (common with unfiltered 4-20mA field transmitters), and how much granularity you need to capture, it is good practice to add a filter on REAL data to reduce fieldbus traffic coming out of our soft protocol converter.
+Depending on how noisy the REAL data is, which is common with unfiltered 4-20mA field transmitters, and how much granularity you need to capture, it is good practice to add a filter on REAL data to reduce FieldBus traffic coming out of our soft protocol converter.

 ![23](./images/ethip-to-profinet/e-to-p-23.png)